Ukrainian at the University of Pittsburgh

 Giving to the Ukrainian Endowment at the University of Pittsburgh

-The principal of the Ukrainian Endowment has increased considerably this year to over $90,000, but we have further to go in order to achieve our goal of guaranteeing instruction of Ukrainian at Pitt regardless of the size of the class.
+The principal of the Ukrainian Endowment increased considerably in the last fiscal year, to over $140,000 as of June 30th, 2019, but we have further to go in order to achieve our goal of guaranteeing instruction of Ukrainian at Pitt regardless of the size of the class.
 We can accept gifts in any amount and by any method.
 Corporate matching funds can be utilized, and gifts are fully tax deductible.

 You may make an on-line donation to the Ukrainian Endowment.
 For information on making a donation by check, please call 412-624-5906.